SnowflakePowered/stone/Readme.md

 Contributing
 ------------

 Feel free to contribute to Stone by filing a Pull Request.
 Definitions are written in YAML, and are verified against a JSON Schema to ensure that each definition is valid.
+Stone is licensed under the MIT License.